sftpplus/sftpplus-docs/src/doc_source/configuration-identity/administrators.rst

     For more details, see the
     :doc:`account configuration </configuration-identity/accounts>` documentation page.

-    For examples on how to use the access controler rules see the :doc:`authentication </operation/authentication>` documentation page.
+    For examples of how to use the access control rules see the :doc:`authentication </operation/authentication>` documentation page.

 multi_factor_authentication